AlphaJack/toc/README.md

 ### Use a custom comment character

-But how could `toc` recognize that "//" is the proper comment character for that file?
+But how could `toc` recognize that `//` is the proper comment character for that file?
-Well, thanks to AI[^1] `toc` supports most programming and markup languages, including FORTRAN and Zig.
+Well, thanks to AI[^1] `toc` supports most programming and markup languages, from COBOL to Carbon.
 In case it doesn't work as expected, you can force the behavior by running `toc -c "//" example.xyz`.

 ### Show line numbers